openEOPlatform/documentation/getting-started/python/index.md

 This Getting Started guide will simply give you an overview of the capabilities of the openEO Python client library.
 More in-depth information and documentation can be found on the [official documentation](https://open-eo.github.io/openeo-python-client/) website.

+The [High level Interface](https://open-eo.github.io/openeo-python-client/api.html) of the Python client is designed to provide an opinionated, Pythonic, API to interact with openEO Platform.

 :::